- Christmas in NYC

-This post covers how to get around NYC with the NYC Subway, buses, bikes, taxis, Uber, boats, walking and even a sky-tram!
-We also have a guide for getting to and from NYC’s 3 airports.
+This post covers how to get around NYC by subway, bus, bike, taxi, boat, on foot, and even a sky-tram!
+Be sure to check our separate guide to traveling to and from NYC’s 3 airports.

 The subway system is a very efficient way to get around the city.
 It may seem confusing when looking at the map, but as long as you know how to use it before you hop on a train, you will discover how convenient the subway is.

-Read our post for everything you need to know about riding the subway, from understanding the difference between the local and express trains, transferring between stations and finding the right station when there are multiple stations with the same name.
+In that post, we explain everything from how to tell the difference between local and express trains, how to transfer between stations and how to find the station you need when there are multiple stations with the same name.

 It’s also good to plan in advance which New York City Subway MetroCard to buy so you can figure out which card is best for the length of your visit and the number of people in your group.

 If you have a smartphone, there are many free apps that will make your subway experience incredibly easy.
 We’ve used a number of them and share our recommendations in our post about which NYC subway app is best.

 Bus tours are a great way to get a taste of the Big Apple without having to navigate the busy streets on your own.

 Read our post to find out about the different bus tours you can take and if one of them is right for you.

 Many travelers don’t take advantage of the wonderful bus system.
 In fact, there are New Yorkers who have never stepped foot on a bus!
 That’s because they don’t know the benefits of taking a bus.

 Most often buses are used as a supplement to a subway ride as some destinations are easier to reach using both the subway and bus in tandem.